Complete set of unitary irreps of Discrete Heisenberg Group $HW_{2^s}$: Introduction

 In this standard picture of quantum information processing the fundamental character of quantum mechanics namely the wave-particle duality is only implicit and appears to play only a minor role if not at all.
 This situation is completely different to that of the continuous quantum mechanical systems where wave-particle duality and Heisenberg uncertainty principle play a central role in the description of the evolution of a quantum system.
 To this end one should focus in the inherently discrete character of information processing of $s$-qubits quantum systems where the wave-particle duality is expressed through the fundamental Heisenberg Weyl uncertainty relation at the group level: $QP=\omega PQ$ , where $\omega =e^{2\pi i/2^{s}} $ , $Q$ is the position operator $Q=diag[1,\omega ,\omega ^{2},...,\omega ^{2^{s}-1}]$ for a fictitious particle hoping(anticlockwise) on the vertices of a canonical $s$-agon situated on the unit circle, and $P$ is the discrete momentum operator performing this (anticlockwise) motion by an $2\pi /2^{s}$-angle shift on the circle.

 In this picture the wave-particle duality is transparent.
 The wave functions which are the eigenstates of $P$ are the discretization of the continuous planewaves.
-These eigenstates are the columns of a diagonalization matrix $ F $ of $P$, with matrix elements $F_{kj}=1/\sqrt{2^{s}}\omega ^{kj}$\ ,satisfying the relations $QF=FP$, $F^{4}=I$. $F$ is thus a Finite Fourier transform between discrete position and momentum of the fictitious particle's phase space $ \mathbb{Z} _{2^{s}}\times \mathbb{Z} _{2^{s}}$.
+These eigenstates are the columns of a diagonalization matrix $F $ of $P$, with matrix elements $F_{kj}=1/\sqrt{2^{s}}\omega ^{kj}$\ ,satisfying the relations $QF=FP$, $F^{4}=I$. $F$ is thus a Finite Fourier transform between discrete position and momentum of the fictitious particle's phase space $\mathbb{Z}_{2^{s}}\times \mathbb{Z}_{2^{s}}$.

 The general framework of Finite Quantum Mechanics (FQM), is quantum mechanics with a finite dimensional Hilbert space.
-The reason for introducing this framework has been exemplified and discussed in detail by \cite{weyl}, \cite{swinger},\cite{balian},\cite{vourdas}, \cite{jagan}.
+The reason for introducing this framework has been exemplified and discussed in detail by \cite{weyl,swinger,balian,vourdas,jagan}.
 We should stress though that the previous references concern with the fundamentals of quantum mechanics for physical systems and there is no discussion about applications of this framework in quantum information.

 In the present work we shall connect the area of quantum information with that of FQM.
 To this end, in this article, we first determine all the inequivalent irreducible unitary representations of the discrete Heisenberg-Weyl group $HW_{2^{s}}$ as well as their properties.
 This is the necessary first step to define FQM on the discrete phase space $ \mathbb{Z} _{2^{s}}\times \mathbb{Z} _{2^{s}}$.The unitary evolution operators of FQM will be obtained from the unitary metaplectic representations of $Sp(2, \mathbb{Z} _{2^{s}})$\ which is the automorphisms group of $HW_{2^{s}}$ \cite{flo8}.
+The plan of the paper is as follows: